About

 %

-Current top CD rates: 4.5-5.5% APY (February 2026)
+Current top CD rates: 4.00–4.75% APY (April 2026).

-Longer terms typically offer higher rates
+Longer terms typically offer higher rates.

-CD Growth Over Term
+CD Growth Over Term Balance accumulating with daily compounding to maturity

 How It Works: Understanding CDs